 Lasers can be used in several ways to rejuvenate facial skin.
 Laser facial rejuvenation can be done via ablation, which takes off the top few layers of skin to reveal fresh skin underneath, or by targeting wrinkles and stimulating collagen and elastin production to help fill in wrinkles, or both.

 Some laser facial rejuvenation treatments in Melbourne are quite extensive and have a lot of downtime, but provide results that can make the downtime palatable.
 Others refresh your complexion and the redness is resolved within a few hours.

-Laser wrinkle treatments can be an excellent way to combat the signs of ageing head on by mild or heavy ablation plus the collagen stimulating impact of the lasers.
+Laser wrinkle treatments can be a good treatment option to combat the signs of ageing head-on by mild or heavy ablation plus the collagen stimulating impact of the lasers.
 Damaging the skin via the laser results in the healing action of your skin triggering collagen and elastin production to heal the skin.
 This means less wrinkles for you.

-Laser hair removal has become the gold standard in long-lasting hair removal strategies, particularly for those with darker hair and lighter skin, but we cater to those with darker skin tones too with our special laser.
+Laser hair removal has become the gold standard in long-lasting hair removal strategies, particularly for those with darker hair and lighter skin, but we cater to those with darker skin tones as well.

 The laser procedure is quite straightforward – the hair shaft is targeted, which damages the pore or hair follicle so it is no longer able to produce a hair.
 This results in a hair removal solution.
 For laser hair removal, we use the Apogee Elite laser.

 The Apogee Elite laser is a versatile dual-wavelength hair removal laser that performs well on both dark and light skin tones.

 Laser tattoo removal in Melbourne is now only a stone’s throw from any main centre, but not all lasers are created equal.
-In fact, most Melbourne operators are using machines that cost about $12,000 and may not be suitable for the job, whereas at Enrich, we are using a tattoo-removal laser that cost $150,000.
-This machine (the PiQ04) is one of just a few in Australia, and it is superior because it covers all tattoo ink colours, causes less pain, and removes tattoo ink nearly twice as fast as other lasers such as an IPL.
+In fact, most Melbourne operators are using machines that have a lower intensity or are IPL devices that may not be suitable for the job, whereas, at Enrich, we are using a laser that is well suited to tattoo removal because it covers all tattoo ink colours and removes tattoo ink nearly twice as fast as other lasers such as an IPL.
 We have two devices – the PiQo 4 and the Piqocare 450.